riotkit-org/backup-repository/docs/source/server/first-steps.rst

     GET /auth/roles?_token=YOUR-ADMIN-TOKEN-HERE

-:ref:`Note: If you DO NOT KNOW HOW to perform a request, then go to the /api/doc endpoint, type your token and submit a form for given endpoint.
+*Note: If you DO NOT KNOW HOW to perform a request, then go to the /api/doc endpoint, type your token and submit a form for given endpoint.*

 You should see something like this: